-- Of the eleven LGDs, six have a higher percentage of liquor licences held by public houses within areas classified as rural. - Almost all (99%) of liquor licences held by public houses in Belfast are in areas classified as urban. - More than seven in every ten liquor licences held by public houses in Mid Ulster (72%) and Fermanagh and Omagh (71%) are in rural areas.
+- Of the eleven LGDs, five have a higher percentage of liquor licences held by public houses within areas classified as urban, five have a higher percentage within areas classified as rural, and one LGD, Lisburn and Castlereagh has even split with 50% in urban areas and 50% in rural.
+This is a slight change from 2021, where six of the eleven LGDs had a higher percentage within areas classified as rural. - Almost all (99%) liquor licences held by public houses in Belfast are in areas classified as urban. - Just under seven in every ten liquor licences held by public houses in Mid Ulster and Fermanagh and Omagh (both 69%) are in rural areas.
+This is a slight decrease from 2021, where 72% and 71% were in areas classified as rural respectively.